-3.5.3 Community Information and Values at Risk
+7.3 Community Information

-This section provides a snapshot of general information about the community to identify key information and trends.
-Modify the table (add or delete rows and columns, as applicable) and populate each field with community information to help readers understand key socioeconomic influences, such as influxes in visitors during the summer months, expected growth in the WUI, vulnerable populations, number of renters vs. homeowners, and other topics that may inform outreach, mitigation, and prioritization discussions.
+Provide a snapshot of general information about the community to identify key information and trends.
+The table is provided as an addition to other descriptive information.
+Populate each field with community information.
+Additionally detailed information about the fire environment and values and community resiliency is required to help inform other components of the plan.
+To help readers understand key socioeconomic influences, such as influxes in visitors during the summer months, expected growth in the WUI, vulnerable populations, number of renters vs. homeowners, and other topics that may inform outreach, mitigation, and prioritization discussions.